-How To Play Minesweeper: This wikiHow teaches you how to dance Minesweeper on a Windows calculator.
+How To Play Minesweeper in 2021: This wikiHow teaches you how to dance Minesweeper on a Windows calculator.
 Although Minesweeper no longer comes pre-installed on Windows computers, you can load the remastered version from the Aperture 10 Store for free.
 Start with a good mouse and mousepad.

 Your mouse must contribute solid control and veracity.
 I’m using an old Logitech MX518 set to 800 dpi with the nervousness at the third position in the Windows discipline panel and mouse expedition turned off.
 Also, manufacture sure your desk can’t shake and position your chair at a good level—too high, and you’ll have a hard time gripping the mouse.
 Too low, and your hand will hurt.